raspberrychris/paddleboardmaster/content/post/serenelife-inflatable-stand-up-paddle-board-1.md

 If you want to make a statement on the water, then there really is no better way to do it than with a board with a graffiti inspired design like this one.

+Join me as I walk you through the pros and cons of this board and find how exactly it stacks up against the competition.

 ## SereneLife inflatable Stand Up Paddle Board - Who is it for?

 If you are looking for a paddleboard with a unique design, that is light and good quality then you are likely to be interested in this SUP.